-Local Plan and Development Plan Documents ('DPDs')
+Local Plan and Development Plan Documents (DPDs)

 - 11.1.
 These are plans which set out a vision and a framework for the future development of the district, addressing needs and opportunities in relation to housing, the economy, community facilities and infrastructure, as well as developing a basis for safeguarding the environment, adapting to climate change and securing good design.
 Local Plans generally look forward 15-20 years and set out detailed policies we use to make decisions on planning applications. - 11.2.
 Currently, there are regulations as to what constitutes a Local Plan, and as a minimum, we will comply with the relevant prevailing regulations when consulting on all of our planning policy documents.
-We will make any background papers available to viewonline, which either: disclose any facts or matters related to the subject matter; or were considered in preparing our planning policy documents.2 - 11.3.
-An Area Action Plan ('AAP') is a type of optional DPD that can be used to provide specific planning policy and guidance regarding the development of a specific site or location, for example, a town centre, or other places where significant change is planned. i.e. an area of planned significant change, such as a major regeneration area / town centre. - 11.4.
+We will make any background papers available to view online, which either: disclose any facts or matters related to the subject matter; or were considered in preparing our planning policy documents. - 11.3.
+An Area Action Plan ('AAP') is a type of optional DPD that can be used to provide specific planning policy and guidance regarding the development of a specific site or location, i.e. an area of planned significant change, such as a major regeneration area / town centre. - 11.4.
 AAPs are an important material consideration in determining planning applications, appeals and enforcement matters. - 11.5.
 Figure 1.1 shows the key stages in preparing DPDs, such as the Local Plan and Area Action Plans (AAP).
 The statutory stages in the preparation of these documents is set out in the Town and Country Planning (Local Planning) (England) Regulations 2012. - 11.6.
 Our current Local Plan is presented in two documents and sets out the long-term spatial vision for the district: